pip-webui/pip-webui-tutorial/step1/Readme.md

 gulp
 ```

-After the task in root of project will appear folder `/lib`, where
+After the task, in root of project will appear folder `/lib`, in which will be copied dist files of pipWebUI components and external libraries

 Create `/src` folder in root of project and create such files inside: